ArturoSbr/aws-ccp-cheat-sheet/main.md

 - Passive: Only allows reads.

 ### DynamoDB Accelerator (DAX)
 A fully managed service that caches common requests (like ElastiCache but especially made to integrate with DynamoDB).
+Retrieval times < 1 ms.

 ### DocumentDB
 In the same way that Aurora is a proprietary version of PostgreSQL/MySQL, DocumentDB is a proprietary version of mongoDB which is used to store JSON data.
 DocumentDB is like Aurora for No-SQL.